Ohio Model Curriculum – Physical Science

 • Communicate and support a scientific argument.

-- Students use their own data to determine the quality of the garden create and argue why the garden is beneficial or not.
+- Students use their own data to determine the quality of the tree they observed.

 Study of Matter

 - Periodic Law